inaka/guidelines/README.md

 * Is in charge of the office hardware
 * Monitors and maintains the internal network.
 * Is in charge of the initial setup of machines for employees.
+* Keeps standards checklist for each project up to date.
+* Creates memos for each ops/PM meeting and shares them with all participants.

 #### QA: